 The setting values are based on the assumption that chilled fish is placed into a cold cooking compartment.
-By doing so, you can make energy savings of up to 20 per cent.
-If you preheat the oven, you can reduce the indicated cooking times by several minutes.
+By doing so, you can make energy savings of up to 20

 In the table, you can find information for fish with default values for the weight.
 If you want to cook a heavier fish, you should definitely use the lower temperature.
 If cooking several fish, you should use the weight of the heaviest fish as a reference for determining the cooking time.
 The individual fish should be approximately the same size.